 How to Create Chinese Style Scenes in 3ds Max and ZBrush

-In this article, your trusted CPU & GPU cloud rendering services provider, Fox Renderfarm will share with you a production process about how to create Chinese style scenes in 3ds Max and ZBrush from 3d artist ZX.
+In this article, your trusted CPU & GPU cloud rendering services provider and render farm, Fox Renderfarm will share with you a production process about how to create Chinese style scenes in 3ds Max and ZBrush from 3d artist ZX.

 The project is created by a small team.
 It's also the first time they've done the scene independently.
 When they first saw the concept map, they thought it was beautiful and decided to make it a 3D version.